aatuh/recsys/api/README.md

 - **Similar items** via **co‑visitation**.
 - **Per‑tenant config** for event types, weights, and optional per‑type half‑life.
+- **Audit trail** that captures each recommendation decision for compliance and debugging.

 ## Endpoints (core)

 Open **Swagger** at **`/docs`** to inspect schemas and try requests.

+### Audit trail

+- `GET /v1/audit/decisions` — list recent decisions with filters for namespace, time range, user hash, or request id.
+- `GET /v1/audit/decisions/{decision_id}` — fetch the full stored trace for a single decision.

 ## How It Works